Search by location

 This represents a small passenger carrying vehicle (minibus) with a minimum of 8 passenger seats and not more than 16 passenger seats.
 The same rule applies (as with D entitlement) for trailers.
 To tow a trailer over 750 KG GVW (with a D1 licence), candidates must obtain the D1+E entitlement.
 Speak to your chosen training firm for further information.

 If you passed your category B (car) test before 1st January 1997, you should already have an entitlement to drive a small minibus (D1).
 However, if you check your licence, you may find that there is a 101 restriction attached.
 This restriction prevents you from driving a D1 vehicle for hire and reward.
-In order to rectify this, you will need to obtain 35 hours of Driver CPC training as mentioned above.
+To rectify this, you will need to complete the entire D1 licence application from new ie. Medical, provisional D1, 3 theory tests, driving test and Driver CPC practical test.